codemeta/codemeta/using-codemeta.md

 Type: xsd:string
 Subproperties: None

-License The name of the license agreement governing the use and redistribution of the software. e.g. “Apache 2”, “GPL”, “LGPL”
+The name of the license agreement governing the use and redistribution of the software. e.g. “Apache 2”, “GPL”, “LGPL”

 ### name
 Context IRI: schema:name
 Type: xsd:string
 Subproperties: None

-The name of the institution, organization, individuals or other entities that created the software.
+The name of the institution, organization, individuals or other entities that had a role in the creation of the software.

 ### objectType
 Context IRI: dc:type
 Type: xsd:string
 Subproperties: None

-The category of the resource (controlled list, such as software, paper, data, image…) that is associated with the software.
+The category of the resource (controlled list, such as software, paper, data, image) that is associated with the software.

 ### outputs
 Context IRI: codemeta:outputs